BLuckoo/Challenge_14_NYC_Bikes/README.md

 ## Results of the Analysis

-The data from the two datasets pertaining to the New York City bike sharing program will be used for the visualizations.
+The data from the two datasets pertaining to the New York City bike sharing program for the month of August 2019 will be used for the visualizations.

 However, prior to creating the worksheets in Tableau Public, the following needs to be done: